create-react-lite/create-react-lite/README.md

 # Create React Lite

-Creates a light & opinionated React project which supports TypeScript.
+Creates a light, easy to use, opinionated but a customizable React project which supports TypeScript.

 ## The problem
 The popular tool `create-react-app` from Facebook, creates a huge project with many features that developers are most likely never going to use.
-Creation of a simple react project, and get going can take minutes (2 - 10 depending on your cpu and connection) with too many unnecessary files, scripts.
+Creation of a simple react project can take quite long (2 - 10 minutes depending on your cpu and connection) with unnecessary files, scripts.

 ## How create-react-lite solves the problem?
 Create-React-Lite, creates a project in seconds (depending on your connection and cpu it may go between 20 to 40 seconds).
 Current template is pretty much opinionated but more templates/setups will be coming.

 ## Requirement
-NodeJs should be already installed on your PC.
+Node JS should be already installed on your PC.

 ## Usage